 Your first postpartum workout is your baby (I’m serious)

 Newborns like to be held, rocked and nursed a lot.
 This is exhausting especially because they also wake up a lot.
 I bought a yoga ball and a newborn carrier that would grow with baby.
 I would bounce baby on the yoga ball with her in the carrier or would put on some music and walk/bounce her around the house.
 I loved how this allowed me to bond with baby and get an exercise in.
+Also , you will find that the constant movement of being with your baby is one of the best ways to start losing your post baby weight.
+As your baby gets older and is able to crawl and then eventually walk, your level of movement will only increase.
+This will lead to more opportunities for you to burn those post pregnancy calories.
+And yes, if you’re like most moms, that baby weight will stick with you long after your baby’s first birthday.
 I kept reminding myself that this was a great postpartum workout, which helped me fight through the exhaustion.

 By simply wearing baby everywhere I went and even just on walks around the neighborhood, I lost an additional 10 lbs.
 Taking a walk every day with your baby will also help your mood by getting some fresh air.
 Even if it’s too cold, try going to the mall to walk or try a local library.
 Pick a day where there is story time for babies and you might also meet a mom friend.